Terms & Conditions

 19. Any skip placed where requested by the hirer , is placed there solely at the hirer’s risk.
 You agree and accept that any damage/claim arising from such placing, use or removal of a skip, will at all times be your sole responsibility.
 Skip Hire Lincoln accepts no responsibility whatsoever, for any damage to (including but not limited to) gas, water, electricity or telecommunication services, footpaths, curbs, gutters, roads, driveways, walls, or fences, arising out of the placing, use or removal of a skip whilst on hire.

-20. Upon requesting Skip Hire Lincoln or its drivers to depart from the highway to place a skip on your driveway, garden or any other private property, you are responsible for pointing out to the driver, prior to delivery, any manhole covers, low lying cables, narrow entrance pillars, or any other potential risks or obstructions to the skip delivery, or risks to the driver.
+20. Upon requesting Skip Hire Lincoln or its drivers to depart from the highway to place a skip on your driveway, garden or any other private property, you accept and agree you are fully responsible for pointing out to the driver, prior to delivery, any manhole covers, low lying cables, narrow entrance pillars, or any other potential risks or obstructions to the skip delivery, or risks to the driver.

-Whilst we take every care possible to avoid any damage to the driveway or other property, please note that once we vacate the highway, you automatically agree to indemnify us for any damage that occurs whilst on your property and agree and accept that any damage/claim arising from such placing, use or removal of a skip, will at all times be your sole responsibility.
+Whilst we take every care possible to avoid any damage to the driveway or other property, please note that once we vacate the highway to deposit or remove a skip at your request, you accept and agree that any damage/claim arising from such placing, use or removal of a skip, will at all times be your sole responsibility.
+You also accept and agree to indemnify us for any damage that occurs whilst on your property.
+We will not be held responsible or liable for any damage caused during the placing, use or removal of any skip that you have requested to be placed on your driveway or any other part of your property.

 21. You will fully indemnify and reimburse Skip Hire Lincoln in respect of any loss, costs, claims, damages or expenses that Skip Hire Lincoln may sustain arising out of the placing, use or removal of a skip whilst on hire, whether as a result of damage to the vehicle, to the skip, or injuries to persons or property or third party, including to the road margins and pavements howsoever the same may be caused or arise.